rss logo

 Key Generation

-• Move to /etc/wireguard/ directory and change the mask to allow read and write access only for the owner for the next created key:
+• Navigate to the /etc/wireguard/ directory and set the umask to restrict read and write access to the owner for the next generated key:

 root@host:~# cd /etc/wireguard/